“Longing for, it’s been a long time longing for

 Even though I didn’t care less, I still toured the sights anyway.
 I almost enjoyed it again.
 I almost smiled.
 No, I lied again.
 This lying is becoming compulsive – never trust a travel blog disrespector.

-“We are friends, Jonny” – Ola Mueller (she lied – friends help each other and meet up, they don’t get nasty, “what bus should I get??” – I could have died).
+“We are friends, Jonny” – My fake friend (they lied – friends help each other and meet up, they don’t get nasty, “what bus should I get??” – I could have died).

 Here are my quick fire top 10 sights when backpacking this capital city.